Serotonin: Mood

-Growth and reproduction
+Growth & reproduction

 In the nematode C. elegans, artificial depletion of serotonin or the increase of octopamine cues behavior typical of a low-food environment: C. elegans becomes more active, and mating and egg-laying are suppressed, while the opposite occurs if serotonin is increased or octopamine is decreased in this animal.
 Serotonin is necessary for normal nematode male mating behavior, and the inclination to leave food to search for a mate.
 The serotonergic signaling used to adapt the worm's behaviour to fast changes in the environment affects insulin-like signaling and the TGF beta signaling pathway, which control long-term adaption.

 In the fruit fly insulin both regulates blood sugar as well as acting as a growth factor.
 Thus, in the fruit fly, serotonergic neurons regulate the adult body size by affecting insulin secretion.
 Serotonin has also been identified as the trigger for swarm behavior in locusts.
 In humans, though insulin regulates blood sugar and IGF regulates growth, serotonin controls the release of both hormones, modulating insulin release from the beta cells in the pancreas through serotonylation of GTPase signaling proteins.
 Exposure to SSRIs during pregnancy reduces fetal growth.

 Genetically altered C. elegans worms that lack serotonin have an increased reproductive lifespan, may become obese, and sometimes present with arrested development at a dormant larval state.

-Aging and age-related phenotypes
+Aging & associated phenotypes

 Serotonin is known to regulate aging, learning, and memory.
 The first evidence comes from the study of longevity in C. elegans.
 During early phase of aging, the level of serotonin increases, which alters locomotory behaviors and associative memory.
 The effect is restored by mutations and drugs (including mianserin and methiothepin) that inhibit serotonin receptors.
 The observation does not contradict with the notion that the serotonin level goes down in mammals and humans, which is typically seen in late but not early phase of aging.